IsmailScripts/Word-Hunt-Game/README.md

-This project was created as part of our Numerical Computing course.
-It focuses on optimizing gradient descent through research-based approaches.
-The project presents various tests and methods aimed at enhancing optimization and overcoming existing limitations.
-It includes Python code to validate the methodology and features plotted graphs to illustrate the results.
+This project was created as part of our Computer Organization and Assembly Language course during our third semester.

+Description: It is a Word Hunt game that allows the user to search for words in all four directions.
+If the word is found, it increases the score; otherwise, it decreases the score.
+When the user decides to exit the program, it writes the score to the score.txt file.

+How you can access it: Clone the repository.
+Execute the assembly file.

+Contributions: We welcome contributions via pull requests.